Feasibility Study of CNNs and MLPs for Radiation Heat Transfer in 2-D Furnaces with Spectrally Participative Gases: Results and discussions

 Using the obtained hyper-parameters, the mean and standard deviation (STD) values of relative errors calculated for all boundary points using both dataset A and B are presented in Table \ref{table:mean_std_all}.

-By comparing these values, one can see that the CNN yields better results than the MLP, still the relative error for both cases are high (comment: errors or is).
+By comparing these values, one can see that the CNN yields better results than the MLP, still the relative errors for both cases are high.
 One can also observe the effect of larger datasets on the training of both networks.
 For MLP, the larger dataset B improved the mean and STD values by $10.14\%$ and $0.34\%$, respectively.
 Similarly, for CNN, the mean and STD values are ameliorated by $18.41\%$ and $15.76\%$, respectively.

 The relative errors for each network are shown in Fig. \ref{fig:relative_errors}.
-The points on the horizontal line (comment: with s or is): \begin{itemize} \item from 0 to 120 (red line) belong to south wall, \item from 120 (red line) to 140 (green line) belong to east wall, \item from 140 (green line) to 260 (purple line) belong to north wall, and \item from 260 (purple line) to 280 belong to west wall. \end{itemize} Interestingly, we observe that for the north and south walls the results are better than those for the east and west walls.
+The points on the horizontal axis: \begin{itemize} \item from 0 to 120 (red line) belong to south wall, \item from 120 (red line) to 140 (green line) belong to east wall, \item from 140 (green line) to 260 (purple line) belong to north wall, and \item from 260 (purple line) to 280 belong to west wall. \end{itemize} Interestingly, we observe that for the north and south walls the results are better than those for the east and west walls.
 In other words, both networks have a tendency to predict better the hemispherical irradiation on the north and south walls.
 Also, we can see that for the south/north walls, the values of wall points at the extremities are not as good as the values of the points in the middle.

 All the simulations are carried out on a workstation with 32 gigabyte of RAM and a Intel(R) Core(TM) i9-900 clocked at 3.10GHz CPU.
 The Python packages of TensorFlow 2.0 are used for creating/training/testing the neural networks.
 The training and inference times of both networks on both datasets are reported in Table \ref{table:train_inference_all}.
 One by one, each sample of test set was forward-sent in both network and then the average inference time were obtained.
 As expected, the training time of larger dataset B is more than the training time of dataset A. Furthermore, both training and inference times of CNN are less than those of MLP.
 Obviously, the difference comes from different hyper-parameters and architecture used in each networks (see Table \ref{table:optimized_hyper_parameters}).
 It is worth mentioning that by use of ICARUS2D (the classical solver), the simulation time for one sample is about 138 seconds.
 This means that we obtain an approximate x7000 speedup by using the networks.
 There are two reasons for this speedup: